Estimated reading time: 11 minutes

 - Cater to children of different ages.
 This final cooking tip is a relevant concept in all elements of food hygiene for childminders.
 If you have a baby who needs reheated formula and a toddler who needs reheated soup, how can you fulfil their different needs?
 How much space can your hob, oven and microwave provide?
 Think properly about your cooking capacity.

 Food Hygiene for Childminders – What to Do Next

 Soaking in a comprehensive guide like this can be a challenge and you may feel overwhelmed by these rules.
 However, every single one of them is key to the safety of children in your care.
 So, how can you adhere to them?

 Record-keeping is vital here.
 Follow a routine and know exactly what goes on in your kitchen.
 If there is a contaminant, make a note of it.
 Make a checklist of daily cleaning tasks.
 Store and date your food properly.
 Food hygiene for childminders is simple if you stay organised.

 By the requirements of the Food Standards Agency, you must be able to show evidence of following UK Food Hygiene regulations and have written proof of this.
 Since 2014, Ofsted automatically register childminders as businesses which can face inspections from the local authority.
 When the food hygiene inspector visits your business, the best form of evidence that you are fully trained in good food hygiene practice is a Level 2 Food Hygiene for Early Years certificate.

-With the Food Hygiene Company, you can complete a course in just 1 to 2 hours, entirely online, pausing and restarting as many times as you need.
+You can complete a course in just 1 to 2 hours, entirely online, pausing and restarting as many times as you need.
 You can start training immediately and download a verifiable certificate as soon as you’re done.